hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

   the right types of intuition, exploration, and insight; aka "cognitive media".
 See also Bret Victor.
 - ["**Sublimation of moth balls**"](https://eric.ed.gov/?id=EJ180235)
   (1978), M. G. C. Peiris and K. Tennakone.
-A cute AJP article on the moth ball sublimation.
+A cute AJP article on moth ball sublimation.
 - **_A Theory of Justice_** (1971), John Rawls.
 Perhaps the most
   influential book on political philosophy in the 20th century.
 - "**The Mathematical Unconscious**" (1981), Seymour Papert.
 In